TI4-Online/TI4-TTPG/README.md

 you can also run ``yarn build`` to get a Production build of your mod into TTPG for adding to mod.io

+# Getting your scripts into TTPG

+``yarn dev`` will copy (or transpile) the code within the /src directory and throw it into TTPG.
+It will be a one time operation.
+If you make a change to scripts within /src  you will need to run it again.

+``yarn watch`` however, will run in your terminal and watch for changes.
+If you edit a file in /src it will live update the scripts in TTPG's folder.

 # Cleaning

 if you run ``yarn clean`` it will remove the ``dev/`` folder, as well as the project folder within your ttpg system and remove and temporary files.
 You can then run ``yarn setup`` again to get everything re-allocated.